Class of 2012

 Thomas Leonard ’12 credits his Eckerd education with giving him the practical skills—project management, trimming a bloated budget, communication, and more—that he needed to succeed in his professional career.

-For Leonard, an environmental studies graduate, his chosen field is literally a field.
+For Thomas, an environmental studies graduate, his chosen field is literally a field.
 He is an experienced farm manager in North Carolina with Gaia Herbs, a leading brand in herbal supplements, and he traces his interest in farming back to being one of the students who founded Eckerd’s campus garden.
 Now he’s giving back to his alma mater, hoping more students will be inspired to connect with the earth beneath them.

 “I’m 30 years old, and I could not be this far in my farming skill set were it not for my seasons at Eckerd,” he says.
 “One of the biggest things that the garden instilled in me: I got a good understanding that humans can accomplish anything they want to if they keep their minds on something.
 We have the ability to change our environment and our reality.”

-Leonard has used those insights in a winding career path in his nine years after leaving Eckerd.
+Thomas has used those insights in a winding career path in his nine years after leaving Eckerd.
 He started a nonprofit focusing on reforestation, ran his own small farm, worked with adults with disabilities doing vocational training, did farming work with inner-city youth and school groups, and managed what used to be the world’s largest nursery in Virginia.
 Early on, he took a summer to study accounting but ultimately decided he would rather be coaxing life from the dirt than crunching numbers.

 “Once I started getting jobs being paid to farm, I thought, I can actually make as much money doing something I’m really passionate about as I can working for a big accounting firm,” he says.

-Leonard made a gift to Eckerd to support the student garden, which is now expanding into a campus farm where students can develop the same passion for the true-life applications of their classroom environmental studies that he did.
+Thomas made a gift to Eckerd to support the student garden, which is now expanding into a campus farm where students can develop the same passion for the true-life applications of their classroom environmental studies that he did.
 The project has garnered strong support, including an $125,000 gift from Trustee Board Chair Ian Johnson ’89.
 A full-time Eckerd staff farm manager will help students manage the land and grow produce for on-campus use, including in cafeterias.
 That staff member, Jonathan Prieto, began at Eckerd on July 1.
 The farm fits under Pillar IV of the President’s Innovation Fund—A Sustainable Future: Pursuing Resilience.
 Students will still be able to have their community garden, but Eckerd hopes many of them will participate in the farm activities.

-Leonard, then a sophomore, and four other students developed a proposal.
+Thomas, then a sophomore, and four other students developed a proposal.
 But the budget and scope were large, and the proposal was rejected.
 The students went back to the drawing board to produce a slimmed-down pilot project, which was approved.
 Over the next three years, through student and faculty involvement, the garden grew to look much like it does today: about two acres of tropical orchards and raised veggie beds nestled between the softball and baseball fields.
-Leonard is thrilled to see the work and propagation current students have spearheaded.
+Thomas is thrilled to see the work and propagation current students have spearheaded.

 “I feel that hiring a full-time staff member really solidifies the impact of this project,” he says.